ruanti2018-1/zy1-monogame/report.md

 ![Developing flow chart](https://github.com/ruanti2018-1/zy1-monogame/blob/master//Developing.png )
 Pic 2.
 Developing flow
 At the beginning, you have to set the environment before starting your code-writing.
 After deciding your platforms and IDE, you can choose to download Monogame.
 Then, it will be convenient to develop your own projects with the help of MonoGame website:@www.monogame.net/about/

+### Standardization of design
+Since Monogame 	is	an	open	source	platform,	everyone	is	free	to	contribute	to	the	repository	on GitHub.
+Seeing	as	multiple	contributors	are	influencing	Monogame,	the	core	developers	have standardised	aspects	of	the	design	of	the	system	to	make	it	as	maintainable,	reliable	and technically	cohesive	as	possible.

 ## Earlier decisions
 Software architecture is a manifestation of the earliest design decisions about a system.
 These early bindings carry enormous weight with respect to the system’s remaining development, its deployment, and its maintenance life.